ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 - Click on `Edit` by moving mouse over the Workflow imported above.

 ### 3.5.
-Configure the Workflow nodes
+Workflow nodes

-- In this step Workflow nodes configuration needs to be updated.
+- Nodes used in the Workflow.

 <img src="images/wMAccWorkflow-02.png">